-Last weekend on an overcast Sunday, I locked myself indoors to watch episode after episode of Top of the Lake (think Twin Peaks set in New Zealand).
-In Jane Campion's compelling drama, a group of women create a camp called Paradise, made from shipping containers set on the edge of the lake.
-We like the idea of a shipping container as vacation getaway—it's mobile, inexpensive, and an example of creative reuse at its finest.
-We've rounded up our ten favorite houses (plus a swimming pool) made with shipping containers.
+Remember Top of the Lake (think: Twin Peaks set in New Zealand)?
+In Jane Campion’s compelling drama, a group of women create a camp called Paradise, made from shipping containers set on the edge of the lake.
+We like the idea of a shipping container as vacation getaway–it’s mobile, inexpensive, and an example of creative reuse at its finest.
+We’ve rounded up our favorite houses (plus a swimming pool) made with shipping containers.

 Above: A guest house/garden retreat/playhouse made from a repurposed steel shipping container by Jim Poteet of Poteet Architects in San Antonio, Texas.
 For more on the project, see our Q & A with Poteet in The Architect Is In: Container as Guest House.

 Airbnb in California